-STOP 14: When the trail reaches the far side of the fault valley at junction E1-2 it faces a hill slope (image below left is a little bit south of the junction) that has a fault contact of the Westboro Formation (Zwp) and the Lynn Volcanic Complex (Zwh).
-The volcanic rock here is a volcanic breccia or conglomerate which is pebble-sized pieces of volcanic rock in a finer matrix of ash, crystals and sand-sized particles (image below right).
-This appears to be a sedimentary rock (conglomerate) composed of reworked volcanic and other materials including sandstone and granite.
+STOP 14: When the trail reaches the far side of the fault valley at junction E1-2 it faces a hill slope (image below left is a little bit south of the junction) that has a fault contact of the Westboro Formation (Zwp) and the Wakefield Formation in the Lynn Volcanic Complex (Zlvc).
+The volcanic rock here is a volcanic breccia or conglomerate which is pebble-sized pieces of volcanic rock in a finer matrix of mostly sand-sized particles (image below right).
+This appears to be a sedimentary rock (conglomerate) composed of mostly reworked volcanic but also other materials including sandstone and granite.
 The Westboro across (west of) the fault has bedding that dips to the west-northwest.
 It also has small crossbeds (beds within a thicker bed that dip from the top to bottom of the thicker bed) that indicate that the rock formation is right side up (center of image below on right at arrow).
 The fault between the two units appears to be splinter off the main valley fault and nearly vertical.